ShopKeep VS Square: Which POS Is Better For Your Specialty Shop Or Cafe?

 In addition, your Square account comes with access to invoicing (from the dashboard and in-app), a virtual terminal, and the ability to store cards on file so that you can process transactions without needing to physically present the card.
 Some merchants may be unhappy that Square doesn’t support barcode printing.
 However, the app does support scanners and Square is happy to disclose that many of its merchants have had good luck using the Dymo 450 label printer for barcode generation.
 (To note: Square for Retail does include support for barcode printing directly from the Square dashboard.

 Both Square and ShopKeep offer a quick summary of activity in their respective dashboards.
-With Square you can also view select basic reports within the app.
+With Square, you can also view select basic reports within the app.
 ShopKeep is far more limited in that regard.
 But in both cases, the dashboard is where you’ll find most of the relevant information.
 You can also download ShopKeep Pocket, an iOS app with detailed analytics.
 Square’s equivalent is called Square Dashboard and is an iPhone exclusive (no Android or iPad support here).
 Both allow you to check your sales reports on the go without needing to access the POS app directly.

 Square’s reporting is one of the more advanced toolsets available for free.
 You can track sales by item, category, and employee, as well as modifiers.
 The reporting tools also allow you to sort data by discounts, taxes, payment types, fees, and more.
 The customer insights tools include new vs returning customer reports, as well as data on customer spending and number of visitors.
-And of course you can run reports on employee shifts and cash drawers.
+And of course, you can run reports on employee shifts and cash drawers.

 However, as mentioned, a few notable items are missing: Square doesn’t offer cost of goods sold (COGS) reports or profitability reports.
 There’s also no way of tracking raw goods.
 COGS and profitability reports are only available in Square for Retail, along with a couple of other exclusive reports.
 The Retail app also includes multi-location inventory management, purchase order management and the ability to receive inventory directly from within the app.

 ShopKeep locks you out of many reports on the free plan, which is disappointing but not surprising.
-A deciding factor some merchants may be the access to free reports using Square.
+A deciding factor for some merchants may be access to free reports using Square.
 ShopKeep’s advanced analytics include many of the same reports as Square, plus others that Square doesn’t.
 For example, the marketing dashboard gives you customer data including your most frequent visitors as well as interactions with links in emailed receipts.
 And as I discussed earlier, you can check the value of your inventory at a glance as well as generate a reorder report based on what stock items are running low.
 ShopKeep even offers specific restaurant reporting tools with data relevant to full-service businesses.

 You won’t get purchase order management even with a paid subscription, but you do get easy tools for updating your inventory and moving it between locations.
 If you want a more comprehensive look at your inventory, you can export your stock list to a spreadsheet, which even includes when an item was last sold.
 A dead inventory report like the one offered in Shopventory would be much easier, but this still a relatively easy and cost-effective means of identifying slow-moving products, especially if you know how to work conditional formatting in a spreadsheet.